 Click the Top VMs (Absolute Resource) link to show the Top VMs for the key CPU, memory, disk and network traffic metrics for that host only.

-If a metric value for an object (for example, for a VM) is not available, the metric tile will be highlighted with grey.
-This is usefull for identifying switched-off VMs.
+If a metric value for an object (for example, for a VM) is not available, the metric tile will be highlighted with gray.
+This is useful for identifying switched-off VMs.

 To speed up performance analysis and identify infrastructure objects with performance issues, Veeam Top Dashboards feature Traffic Lights — that is, warning and critical thresholds that are used to highlight objects in the widgets.
 For example, the screenshot above shows that three VMs are in yellow (warning) state for CPU Usage MHz and five VMs are in red (critical) state for Memory Consumed MB.